 The Governing Body of Sandal Castle Primary school is made up of dedicated individuals from a wide range of backgrounds.
 We are all volunteers who give our time to monitor and evaluate school practices to ensure management of the school are spending the budget wisely to ensure the best outcomes for all of the children.
 We also have to make sure that the school is meeting all statutory requirements.

-Our Chair of Governors is Donna Richardson and Vice Chair is Rachel Laybourne.
-They can be contacted via school.
+Our Acting Chair of Governors is Ben Cowell.
+He can be contacted via school.

-Our Designated Governors for Safeguarding are; Ben Cowell, Donna Richardson, Andrew Carter and Nichola Russell.
+Our Designated Governors for Safeguarding are; Ben Cowell, Andrew Carter and Nichola Russell.